 The case evaluation process usually does not resolve a claim but sets the framework for moving forward with a settlement or at trial.
 In contrast, in mediation, a neutral third party facilitates discussions to try to get the two sides to come to an agreement on compensation.

 The objective of mediation is to have the parties discuss the strengths and weaknesses of their respective positions, and to help provide an incentive for each side toward a settlement that’s mutually acceptable.
 Mediation can save the parties significant expense when compared to the cost of preparing and proceeding to trial.

-If you or a loved one has suffered harm due to an injury or complication you believe was an error by the physician, surgeon, or hospital… or you or a loved one has been injured in an auto accident, contact an experienced personal injury attorney at Buchanan Firm in Michigan for a free consultation.
+If you or a loved one has suffered harm due to an injury or complication you believe was an error by the physician, surgeon, or hospital… or you or a loved one has been injured in an auto accident, contact an experienced personal injury attorney in Grand Rapids for a free consultation.
 We can discuss your situation and determine the best way to move forward.